 Extend ArcGIS with SDKs and APIs

-Decision criteria
+Decision criteria for application customization

 The decision to add custom software development to a project has a range of implications, advantages, and considerations.
-It is best to think of the role of development in ArcGIS systems as a spectrum with valuable options throughout – ranging from primarily COTS-based systems which are lightly configured through popup configurations, Arcade scripts, or other techniques, through Python-enabled workflows for data movement or geoprocessing, to extensible low-code apps that support adding Arcade, CSS and HTML to the interface and ending with fully customized systems with a carefully designed frontend, custom web services and significant data and process automation.
-This spectrum can be broken down many ways, but one options is through three main approaches:
+It is best to think of the role of development in ArcGIS systems as a spectrum with valuable options throughout – ranging from primarily out-of-the-box systems which are lightly configured through popup configurations, Arcade scripts, or other techniques, through Python-enabled workflows for data movement or geoprocessing, to extensible low-code apps that support adding Arcade, CSS and HTML to the interface, and leading to fully customized systems with a carefully designed frontend, custom web services and significant data and process automation.

 • Fully customize apps using ArcGIS SDKs.
-Esri builds SDKs for a variety of programming environments and languages, each of which provides support for ArcGIS layers, UI interactions, secure authentication, and complex mapping functionality.
-Because you don’t have to code each of these specific parts yourself, you can build business-focused apps to take advantage of ArcGIS COTS capabilities, reducing the overhead for app development and maintenance.
+Esri builds SDKs for a variety of programming environments and languages, each of which provides robust support for building map and data-driven applications containing ArcGIS layers, UI interactions, secure authentication, and complex mapping functionality.
+Because you don’t have to code each of these specific parts yourself, you can build business-focused apps to take advantage of the ArcGIS capabilities available in your organization, reducing the overhead for app development and maintenance.
 The Esri Developer site provides comprehensive information on the selection of SDKs that are available along with common workflows, functionality descriptions and sample code.
 Esri also provides a series of app components to ease web development through standardized UI approaches.
-There is no single best choice along this spectrum, the decision should be based on the capacity of the team for development, the organization’s architectural philosophy towards customization, and the understanding for the long-term implications for any decisions made in this area.

 Common software development motivators and factors